vishalsingh17/PythonBigDataQuestions/PythonAssignment.md

 ## Assignment Part-1
 Q1.
 Why do we call Python as a general purpose and high-level programming language?
+Answer - This is test of fork to see how it works.
 Q2.
 Why is Python called a dynamically typed language?

 Q3.
 List some pros and cons of Python programming language?